Battle of Grand Port: Duperré's arrival

-With Willoughby's ambush plan ruined, the scattered boats sought to rejoin Nereide, passing directly through the French squadron.
-Although several boats were in danger of being run down by the French ships and one even bumped alongside Minerve, all eventually rejoined Nereide safely.
+With Willoughby's ambush plan ruined, the scattered boats sought to rejoin Néréide, passing directly through the French squadron.
+Although several boats were in danger of being run down by the French ships and one even bumped alongside Minerve, all eventually rejoined Néréide safely.
 The opportunity to cause significant damage to the French in the narrow channel had been lost, with Bellone joining the squadron in passing through the channel with minimal resistance.
-In addition to British losses in the explosion at the fort, two men had been killed and one wounded on Nereide.
-French losses were more severe, Minerve suffered 23 casualties and Ceylon eight.
+In addition to British losses in the explosion at the fort, two men had been killed and one wounded on Néréide.
+French losses were more severe: Minerve suffered 23 casualties and Ceylon eight.
 With both sides recognising that further action was inevitable, Willoughby sent a boat to Sirius requesting additional assistance and Duperré sent a message overland with Lieutenant Morice, requesting support from Hamelin's squadron (Morice fell from his horse during the mission and was severely injured).
 Command of Victor passed to Henri Moisson.
-In the afternoon, Willoughby used mortars on Île de la Passe to shell the French squadron, forcing Duperré to retreat into the shallow harbour at Grand Port and Willoughby subsequently sent officers into Grand Port on 21 August under a flag of truce, demanding the release of Victor, which he insisted had surrendered and should thus be handed over to the blockade squadron as a prize.
+In the afternoon, Willoughby used mortars on Île de la Passe to shell the French squadron, forcing Duperré to retreat into the shallow harbour at Grand Port.
+Willoughby subsequently sent officers into Grand Port on 21 August under a flag of truce, demanding the release of Victor, which he insisted had surrendered and should thus be handed over to the blockade squadron as a prize.
 Duperré refused to consider the request.
 One French ship had failed to enter the channel off Grand Port: the captured East Indiaman Windham.
 Early on 21 August, her French commander attempted to shelter in Rivière Noire.
-Sirius spotted the merchant ship under the batteries there and sent two boats into the anchorage, stormed the ship and brought her out without a single casualty, despite the boarding party having forgotten to take any weapons with them and being only armed with wooden foot-stretchers wielded as clubs.
+Sirius spotted the merchant ship under the batteries there and sent two boats into the anchorage, stormed the ship, and brought her out without a single casualty, despite the boarding party having forgotten to take any weapons with them and being only armed with wooden foot-stretchers wielded as clubs.